mgaman/PDUlib/README.md

     Serial.write(GSM.read());
 }
 ```
 # How many characters can I send?
 The common misconception is that a single SMS can contain up to 160 characters.
 This does not take into account
 the definition of a character.
 The space available for a message in a PDU is 140 bytes or 1120 bits.
 For a 7 bit character, or septet, there is thus
 space for 1120/7 = 160 characters.
-For 16 bits characters (anything not GSM 7) there is space for 1120/16 = 70 characters.
 Furthermore, in GSM7, there are a number of escaped characters e.g. [ and ].
 These take up 2 septets out of the allowed 160.
+For 16 bits characters (anything not GSM 7) there is space for 1120/8 = 140 octets.
+Each 16 bit character occupies 2 octets which results in 140/2 or 70 characters.
+Wait, there's more.
+Some characters e.g. emojis do not fit in the 16 bit character space so have their own encoding called Surrogate Pairs.
+These occupy 4 octets each.
+Bottom line. no more than 35 emojis per message.